Police: Suspect’s brother arrested in Sacramento mass shooting - NewsBreak

 Martin was hospitalized with serious injuries after he was shot at the scene of the shooting on K and 10th streets, police said.

 He has been under the supervision of officers.
-Once he is discharged from the hospital, the police department said he will be booked into the Sacramento County Main Jail.Victims of California mass shooting identified
+Once he is discharged from the hospital, the police department said he will be booked into the Sacramento County Main Jail.26-year-old arrested in Sacramento mass shooting

 Martin’s 26-year-old brother Dandrae has already been arrested as a “related suspect.”
 He faces felony charges on suspicion of assault with a deadly weapon and being a convicted person carrying a loaded firearm.